astr0n8t/nixos-gitops/README.md

 ## Building

+### Docker

-Now to actually build, if you have Docker handy just do:
+To build, if you have Docker handy just do:
 ```bash
 # for x86_64
 docker run --rm -it --platform linux/amd64 --privileged \